pikasTech/PikaPython/README.md

 ## About the custom extern module ？

-In addition to device drivers, developing custom Python scripts for MCU is very easy.
-The following two demos are extensions of the custom C module, which develops python scripting interfaces for the ARM-2D image driver library.
+In addition to device drivers, developing custom Python modules for MCU is very easy.
+The following two demos are extensions of the custom module, which developed python interfaces for the ARM-2D image driver library.

 ## Boxes~
 ![Hnet-image (7)](https://user-images.githubusercontent.com/88232613/132945282-bfd310df-8063-456d-b90c-6b798a2c8ed5.gif)